Israeli police storm Jerusalem holy site after rock-throwing | Law-Order

 The renewed violence at the site, which is sacred to Jews and Muslims, came despite Israel temporarily halting Jewish visits, which are seen by the Palestinians as a provocation.
 Medics said more than two dozen Palestinians were wounded before the clashes subsided hours later.

-Tens of thousands of worshippers took part in the main Friday prayers at midday, which were held as planned without any reports of violence.
+Tens of thousands of Muslims took part in the main Friday prayers at midday, which were held as planned.

 Palestinians and Israeli police have regularly clashed at the site over the last week at a time of heightened tensions following a string of deadly attacks inside Israel and arrest raids in the occupied West Bank.
 Three rockets have been fired into Israel from the Gaza Strip, which is controlled by the Islamic militant group Hamas.